 Example: Password 1.
 Davinci

-Now take a glance at the two passwords and see the difference and which one you think is stronger and more secure.
+Now take a glance at the two passwords and see the difference.
+Which one do you think is stronger and more secure.

-Advice: Ensure you change your facebook password once every 6 months.
-This will enable a fresh restart on your default signed in devices and keeping your account more secure.Facebook Password
+Advice: Ensure you change your Facebook password once every 6 months.
+This will enable a fresh restart on your default signed-in devices, making your account more secure.Facebook Password

 Step 2.
 Activate Two-factor verification.

-Two-factor verification is one of the best measures to apply when it comes to securing facebook account.
+Two-factor verification is one of the best measures to apply when it comes to securing your Facebook account.